 The National Turtle Sanctuary

 The National Turtle Sanctuary is a unique concept and carefully collaborated sanctuary to meet the needs of abandoned turtles around the UK.
 Turtles became extremely popular pets in the UK thanks to the release of the Teenage Mutant Ninja Turtles franchise in the early 90s.
 Particularly popular at this time were Red-Eared Sliders.
-These turtles, along with Yellow-Bellied Sliders and Cumberland Sliders, have recently made the news again as they are now classed as invasive species in the UK.
+These turtles, along with Yellow-Bellied Sliders and Cumberland Sliders, have recently made the news again as they are now classed as an invasive species in the UK.

 And so The National Turtle Sanctuary is Born…

 Through careful collaboration, and the help of organisations and the public alike, the National Turtle Sanctuary aims to begin providing a forever home for all abandoned turtles.
 The sanctuary will include a number of purpose-built turtle pods, which have been designed by experts in herpetology to provide the turtles with the conditions they need to live healthy, happy lives.

 In keeping with Lincolnshire Wildlife Park’s ethos of working with local companies where possible, we have drafted in Cold-Blooded Care and Lincolnshire Pond Plants, who have provided not only decorative flora but also specially chosen pond plants to ensure water quality in the most natural and eco-friendly way.

 Each pod will house up to 12 turtles in need of a forever home and, with more pods in the pipeline in the near future, the sanctuary aims to house upwards of 1,000 varying species of turtles and terrapins.